petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/about-the-page-audit-tool.md

 - Liferay SaaS
 uuid: 1c7ea087-074c-4b44-933b-fb49cb364c0a
 ---

 # About the Page Audit Tool

-!!! important
-    This feature is currently behind a beta feature flag.
-See [Beta Feature Flags](../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) for more information.

 The Page Audit tool displays performance-related information about the server render time, component type, component's origin, and cache status as well as warning messages about potential performance issues.